rcarmo/gnome-thumbnailers/README.md

 # gnome-thumbnailers

-This is a small set of custom thumbnailer scripts that I crafted based on various samples floating about on the Internet, and which work in GNOME 42+.
+This is a small set of custom thumbnailer scripts (mostly for 3D printing formats) that I crafted based on various samples floating about on the Internet, and which work in GNOME 42+.

 ## Formats